curl/curl/docs/libcurl/opts/CURLOPT_USERNAME.md

 # NAME

-CURLOPT_USERNAME - user name to use in authentication
+CURLOPT_USERNAME - username to use in authentication

 # SYNOPSIS